JDIS/write-ups/nuitduhack/Matriochka - Step 1/README.md

 ![IDA Pro screen](idascreen.png)

-We immediately see that the program ask for password and just after that it moves a string into the esi register.
+We immediately see that the program asks for password and just after that it moves a string into the esi register.
 We guessed that the password might be this string: Much_secure__So_safe__Wow.
 The flag is the password!